techsenger/patternfx/README.md

 restored from the `ComponentHistory` to the `ComponentViewModel`.
 Conversely, when the state transitions to `DEINITIALIZED`, data from the `ComponentViewModel` is saved back to the `ComponentHistory`.
 The volume of state information that is restored and persisted is defined by the `HistoryPolicy` enum.

+In addition to the four main classes, a component may include a `ComponentHistory`, which preserves the component’s state across its lifecycle.
+In the default implementation, the `ComponentHistory` instance is lazily provided via a `HistoryProvider` that is set before initialization.
+During the `preInitialize()` phase, the provider’s `provide()` method is called to obtain the history.
+After the history is obtained, the provider is cleared (set to null), and the component uses the history.
+State restoration occurs in the `preInitialize()` phase via the `AbstractComponentViewModel#restoreHistory()` method.
+State saving occurs in the `postDeinitialize()` phase via the `AbstractComponentViewModel#saveHistory()` method.
+The volume and type of state information that is restored and persisted are determined by the `HistoryPolicy` enum.

 ### Component Lifecycle<a name="component-lifecycle"></a>